Holonomic quantum control with continuous variable systems: Abstract

 \section{Abstract}

-Universal quantum computation on a space consisting of superpositions of $d$ well-separated coherent states can be achieved by two families of adiabatic holonomic gates.
+Universal computation of a quantum system consisting of superpositions of well-separated coherent states of multiple harmonic oscillators can be achieved by three families of adiabatic holonomic gates.
 The first gate consists of moving a coherent state around a closed path in phase space, resulting in a relative Berry phase between that state and the other states.
-The second gate consists of colliding two coherent states, resulting in coherent population transfer between them.
+The second gate consists of ``colliding'' two coherent states of the same oscillator, resulting in coherent population transfer between them.
+The third gate is an effective controlled-phase gate on coherent states of two different oscillators.
 Such gates should be realizable via reservoir engineering of systems which support tunable nonlinearities, such as trapped ions and circuit QED.

-Building a working quantum computer consists of simultaneously realizing a sufficiently long-lasting memory and fault-tolerant operations.
-On one hand, reservoir engineering schemes can be used to extend quantum memory lifetimes.
-Such schemes are often described by \textit{Lindblad master equations} (LMEs) \cite{gorini1976a,*lindblad1976} possessing \textit{decoherence-free subspaces} (DFSs) \cite{duan1997, *zanardi1997, *lidar1998} or (more generally) \textit{noiseless subsystems} (NSs) \cite{knill2000, *zanardi2000, *kempe2001} -- multidimensional spaces immune to the nonunitary effects of the LME and, potentially, to other error channels \cite{zanardi2014a}.
-On the other hand, \textit{holonomic quantum computation} (HQC) \cite{zanardi1999,*sjoqvist2008} is a promising framework for achieving noise-resistant QC \cite{zhu2005}.
-In HQC, states undergo adiabatic closed-loop parallel transport in parameter space, acquiring Berry phases or matrices (also called non-Abelian holonomies or Wilson loops) \cite{wilczek1984} which can be combined to achieve universal QC.
+Reservoir engineering schemes continue to reveal promising new directions in the search for potentially robust and readily realizable quantum memory platforms.
+Such schemes are often described by \textit{Lindbladians} \cite{gorini1976a,*lindblad1976} possessing \textit{decoherence-free subspaces} (DFSs) \cite{duan1997,*Zanardi1997,*lidar1998} or (more generally) \textit{noiseless subsystems} (NSs) \cite{knill2000, *zanardi2000, *kempe2001} -- multidimensional spaces immune to the nonunitary effects of the Lindbladian and, potentially, to other error channels \cite{zanardi2015,cats}.
+On the other hand, \textit{holonomic quantum computation} (HQC) \cite{zanardi1999,*pachos1999,*lidarbook_zanardi} is a promising framework for achieving noise-resistant quantum computation \cite{Solinas2004}.
+In HQC, states undergo adiabatic closed-loop parallel transport in parameter space, acquiring Berry phases or matrices (also called non-Abelian holonomies or Wilson loops \cite{wilczek1984}) which can be combined to achieve universal computation.

-It is natural to consider the combination of the above two concepts.
-To our knowledge, the idea of HQC on a DFS was first mentioned in \cite{zanardi2001}; the first experimental proposal was in \cite{pachos2004}; the concept solidified in \cite{wu2005,carollo2006}; and numerous investigations into HQC on DFSs \cite{\hqcdfs} and NSs \cite{\hqcns} followed.
-We note that non-adiabatic HQC schemes on DFSs \cite{\nadfs} and NSs \cite{\nans} have recently been proposed.
-We also note that HQC (as well as general manipulations) on a DFS can alternatively be understood in terms of a generalized quantum Zeno effect \cite{cats,carollo2006,beige2000a,*burgarth2013,zanardi2014a,facchi2002,*paz-silva2012}.